-The rationale and design of the GSNV platform, described in a text document and infographic, is based on what RDI calls the Interactive Voter Choice System (IVCS), for which RDI founder Nancy Bordier holds a U.S. patent.
+The rationale and design of the GSNV platform, described here, is based on what RDI calls the Interactive Voter Choice System (IVCS), for which RDI founder Nancy Bordier holds a U.S. patent.
 Key features of the IVCS are discussed in a three-part series of blog posts co-authored by Bordier’s RDI colleagues Joe Firestone and Henk Hadders.

 The basic idea for IVCS occurred to Bordier (a political scientist by training who had worked at Prodigy back in the early days of online platforms) when she was working on the Howard Dean campaign, arguably the first presidential run that made heavy use of the grassroots mobilizing power of networked digital technology.